tomasloksa/azure-search-emulator/README.md

 and therefore has been set to `id`, but `Id` is also supported, due to camelCasing of property names.

 Whole index creation process uses *ILogger* for logging the status, which can be read off the container's log.

+## Settings

+**`RemoveNullValuesOnMerge`** - this settings specifies, whether fields that receive `null` value in `mergeOrUpdate` should be removed.

+Default value is `true`, as this is the default behaviour of Azure Cognitive Search.
+For some reason, the Azure Search SDK sends null values, even when it doesn't want to remove the fields.
+If you encounter the same problem, and update isn't working properly, set this to `false`.

 ## Features

 Currently supports: